 The Diagnostic and Statistical Manual (DSM-IV) defines schizophrenia as a mental disorder characterized by disintegrating emotional responsiveness and thought processes.
 There are five different types of schizophrenia listed:

 Over the years schizophrenia has made appearances in popular culture.
-For example, in the film A Beautiful Mind, John Nash struggles with paranoid schizophrenia.
+For example, in the film based on a true story A Beautiful Mind, John Nash struggles with paranoid schizophrenia.
 While Nash was highly intelligent, people with schizophrenia are often portrayed as extremely unstable or incurable in the media.
 This may contribute to the stigmatizing idea that people with schizophrenia are “crazy" or dangerous.

 Another interesting portrayal of schizophrenia is the movie Shutter Island, a popular psychological thriller.
 The story follows a man who is hospitalized on Shutter Island in an institution for criminals experiencing various debilitating mental health issues.
 The main character shows many positive symptoms of schizophrenia, with the dominant one being the delusion that someone on the island is trying to manipulate him.

 Clean, Shaven is a movie enjoyed by fans and critics that offers an objective glimpse into the reality of a person experiencing schizophrenia The film examines symptoms such as auditory hallucinations, dissociative emotions, disconcerting images, anxiety, and paranoia.
 The plot follows a young father experiencing schizophrenia who is trying to get his daughter back from the family who adopted her.
 His portrayed fight gives valuable insight into the inner world of a person who is struggling with troubles every person can relate to, but with the additional challenge of a debilitating mental health issue.